TL; DR: Product Discovery Anti-Patterns

-Additionally, particularly larger organizations struggle with the necessary transition at the core of the process of becoming an agile, learning organization: The move from allocating budgets to projects staffed with temporary teams group of FTEs to building and funding lasting product teams.
+Additionally, particularly larger organizations struggle with the necessary transition at the core of the process of becoming an agile, learning organization: The move from allocating budgets to projects staffed with temporary teams group of FTEs to building and funding lasting, empowered product teams.

-I do believe that a separation between product discovery on the one side (product management), and product delivery (engineering) on the other side is nowadays no longer a viable approach.
+I do believe that a separation between product discovery on the one side (product management), and product delivery (Scrum teams) on the other side is no longer a viable approach.
 To prevail in today’s game of an accelerated innovation-based competition—software is eating the world—, every organization needs to acquire a holistic understanding of an agile product creation process:

-A vision leads to a strategy which (probably) results in a portfolio of products (and services).
-Each of those products has a product roadmap that needs to be reflected in the product’s backlog, which ultimately provides the sprint backlog.
+A vision leads to a strategy that (probably) results in a portfolio of products (and services).
+Each of those products has a product roadmap that needs to be reflected in the product’s backlog, which ultimately provides the Sprint Backlog.
 This core agile product creation process is agnostic to the product delivery framework, be it Scrum, XP, or any other framework.

 The organization needs to inspect and adapt every layer of this hierarchy continuously within appropriate time intervals.
-Apparently, there is a difference in the inspect & adapt cadence when strategy and sprint backlog are compared to each other.
+Apparently, there is a difference in the inspect & adapt cadence when product strategy and Sprint Backlog are compared to each other.
 (Example: The Secret Tesla Motors Master Plan (just between you and me) from August 2nd, 2006.)